Warning: This work has been rated 18+.

 She took off in the opposite direction, speed walking so fast it looked ridiculous.
 The fact that Yasmin knew her boggled his mind.
 Sognore was too small of a town.
 To his surprise his bike was still laying on the gravel where he had left it.
 I guess it's so banged up that not even a hobo would steal it.
 He smiled at the truth of it.
 As he rode back down the path, Mateo kept his eyes straight ahead.
 Few thoughts plagued his mind.

 It wasn't until he was standing outside his house that a flash of something odd and creepy floated to the surface of his mind.
-Though it were blurry, he could tell it looked akin to a mime or a clown.
+Though it was blurry, he could tell it looked akin to a mime or a clown.
 He could remember how it hung slanted over his face yet he did not feel any fear or care.
 This time needles of discomfort prodded his stomach.
-It was enough to steer him away from drugs for awhile.
+He had no way to tell if it was just his mind playing tricks or if it were an actual memory.
 The backdrop of thin, spindly trees which stretched from the backside of his house felt even more intimidating at that moment.
 Sure as hell won't be stupid enough to take something I don't even know next time, he thought with a smirk.
 Yasmin's genuine emotions always got to him.

 The nap he was about to take would be heaven sent.
 Getting up later would be a pain in the ass but it didn't matter as long as he could have a few hours of only completely nothing.
 Just as he were about to walk inside, the brush of fur against his pants made his heart spring in joy.
 Bromi's big, round eyes looked up at him.
 Mateo crouched on the other side of the door, his hand outstretched.